All Episodes

 They don't know their voice because all those movies are dubbed into French whenever they're shown on French TV.

-White Christmas came on, and the guy dubbing Bing Crosby's beautiful American baritone had this squeaky little voice.
+White Christmas came on and the guy dubbing Bing Crosby's beautiful American baritone had this squeaky little voice.

-His voice would uh drop four octaves.
+And his voice would drop four octaves.

-That's how crazy they are, how obsessed they are with dubbing everything into French in uh in you can't use any foreign words.
+That's how crazy they are, how obsessed they are with dubbing everything into French.

-The Academy Francaise vetoes any French words.
+The Academy Française vetoes any French words.

 And the French word for email was like 137 letters.

-So it's twice as long, it's twice as long as the American version, uh, but that is short in French.
+So it's twice as long, it's twice as long as the American version, but that is short in French.

-They won't they are the least open to languages.
+They are the least open to languages.

 They are the most unilingual.

-Gosh it's it's infectious, isn't it?
+Gosh, it's infectious, isn't it?

 You suddenly find yourself coming all over foreign.

-It's uh kind of weird.
+It's kind of weird.

 I'm fascinated by this.

-I mean how do we calculate the value of an American life?
+I mean, how do we calculate the value of an American life?

-I'd like that's the most important job in Washington.
+That's the most important job in Washington.

 We'll talk about that and much more straight ahead.

-Open Line Friday continues on the Rush Limbaugh show.
+Open Line Friday continues on the Rush Limbaugh Show.

-And when Rush spoke to me, I just spent a week in this crazy basement courthouse in British Columbia watching a parade of uh uh uh of witnesses uh go on about uh my alleged uh hate crimes and uh and and the the imam who's uh behind all this is the head of the Canadian Islamic Congress, a guy called Mohammed El Masri who said on TV that he thought it was legitimate uh to kill any Isra uh Israeli civilians over the age of eighteen.
+And the imam who's behind all this is the head of the Canadian Islamic Congress, a guy called Mohamed El Masri, who said on TV that he thought it was legitimate to kill any Israeli civilians over the age of 18.

-So he's an objective supporter of terrorism, but apparently he's also the poster boy for a hate free Canada with uh so he's been prosecuting uh my uh hate crime of a book and for my views on Islam.
+So he's been prosecuting my hate crime of a book and for my views on Islam.

-Uh this country has been incredibly good to me.
+This country has been incredibly good to me.

-You know there's no reason.
+You know, there's no reason.

 This is America's most listened to radio show.